datum-cloud/datum/README.md

 desired infrastructure state using familiar Kubernetes API concepts.
 This declarative approach means you focus on *what* you want, and Datum works with its pluggable providers to make it happen.

+## Delivering Connectivity where the Clouds cannot reach

+Whether you choose to leverage Datum in the Cloud via GCP or AWS, bring Datum to your datacenter, or host behind your home firewall, we know that connectivity always becomes the next problem to solve.
+To assist with modern connectivity needs, Datum has built a Global Edge Network providing optimized ingress and egress points closer to users worldwide using Anycast IPs, advanced load balancing, and traffic management capabilities.
+No matter where you run Datum, you have access to a global edge to accelerate, protect, and connect your projects.

 ## Future Directions: Enhanced Connectivity